connect2x-de/trixnity-messenger/README.md

-# Trixnity Messenger - A Headless Matrix Messenger
+# Trixnity Messenger - A headless Matrix messenger

 Trixnity Messenger provides extensions on top of [Trixnity](https://gitlab.com/trixnity/trixnity) geared towards building a messenger.
 It is agnostic to the UI and supports all technologies that are interoperable with